Award Recipients

 planokc

 planokc was the product of five years of extensive research, analysis, discussion, and public engagement to create a comprehensive policy plan for Oklahoma City.
-Using intensive modeling and data analysis, planners created three future growth scenarios complete with measures of environmental quality, resource consumption, and travel patterns.
+Using intensive modeling and data analysis, planners created three future growth scenarios with measures of environmental quality, resource consumption, and travel patterns.
 The success of planokc has created a more progressive-minded population in Oklahoma City, where residents are working together with city planners, elected officials, and special interest groups to plan new ideas for a healthier future.

 Plano, Texas — 2017